dieterichelizabeth/my-employee-sql/README.md

 ```

 The project accepts user input to update a database with employee information.
 Once started, the user is able to view information such as deparments, roles, employees, employees by manager, and employees by department.
 In addition, the user is able to add or delete- departments, roles, and employees (as well as update employee roles and managers).
+Update: Users are able to view the total budget for each department (combined salaries of all employees in that department).

 For this project, the seeds mock a flower shop.
 However, the database schema and queries can be used for any type of business.